Lately we have been receiving a lot of search queries from Google and Yahoo concerning Anesthesia, Surgery, Alzheimer's and dementia.

 Caregivers often notice sharp drops in memory, postoperative delirium, and postoperative cognitive dysfunction (POCD) after an operation, and have no idea what to do about.

-Custom Search - Alzheimer's and Anesthesia
+Article - Alzheimer's and Anesthesia

 It is clear that anesthesia and Alzheimer's don't mix well.
 As a result, you should always talk to a doctor specialist (surgeon), and to an anesthesiologist before any surgery.